theuerc/interview_simulator/README.md

 To apply, please submit your CV, cover letter, and any relevant work samples to [insert email address].
 ```

-8. Go to the interview page and click on the "Start Interview" button.
-Pretend you're being interviewed.
-Or don't.
-It's up to you.
+6. Go to the interview page and click on the "Start Interview" button.
+It will take about 10 seconds to load, and to reply to the interviewer you need to have the microphone in your browser enabled.
+ChatGPT responses will generate with constructive feedback after it transcribes your voice.

 ----------------